Download the PHP package laragear/preload without Composer

 [!NOTE]

 If you're behind a shared server, preloading may be not available for your application.
-Normally, shared servers also share the same PHP process, which configuration (php.ini) is not available for configuration.
+Normally, shared servers also share the same PHP process, and its configuration file (php.ini) is not available for modification.
 Check your server if you're not sure if Laragear Preload should be installed.

 Usage